-- 19 a.
+- 18.a.
 Prior to recordation of the final map, the applicant will be required to submit the Covenants, Conditions and Restrictions (CC&Rs) (deed restriction) intended to be recorded to the Current Planning Section and County Counsel for review and approval prior to recordation.
 The CC&Rs shall include the following items: - a.
-The subdivision shall not be gated or restrict access in any way to the general public in order to provide public access and use of the sidewalks and proposed trail system and overlook areas. - b.
-Dwellings constructed within the subdivision shall incorporate a maximum 28-foot height limit that is measured perpendicular to the finished grade, and allows for architectural projections such as chimneys, dormers or gables. - c.
-Dwelling designs shall incorporate styles presented as part of the "Ascension Heights Design Guidelines" proposed by the applicant and presented to the Planning Commission on October 14, 2015." - d.
-No structural development (other than drainage improvements) shall occur within the rear 20 feet of Lots 1 through 7 (lots that back along Parrot Drive lots). - 19.b.
-The applicant shall record documents which address future maintenance responsibilities for the pedestrian trail/overlook and all landscaping in common areas to be installed per the approved landscape plan (see also Condition 8.a.).
+The subdivision shall not be gated or restrict access in any way to the general public in order to provide public access and use of the sidewalks and proposed trail system and overlook areas from sunrise to sunset in accordance with County Park Department standards. - b.
+Dwellings constructed within the subdivision shall incorporate a maximum 28-foot height profile that is measured perpendicularly to the finished grade, and allows for architectural projections such as chimneys, dormers or gables. - c.
+Dwelling designs shall incorporate styles presented as part of the "Ascension Heights Design Handbook" proposed by the applicant and presented to the Planning Commission on October 14, 2015 and included as Appendix J to the Final EIR.
+Landscaping shall adhere to the Water Efficient Landscape Ordinance.

+- d.
+No structural development (other than drainage improvements) shall occur within the rear 20 30 feet of Lots 1 through 7 (lots that back along Parrott Drive lots). - 18.b.
+The applicant shall record documents which address future maintenance responsibilities for the screening trees along the rear of the Parrott Drive lots, pedestrian trail/overlook, and all landscaping in common areas to be installed per the approved landscape plan (see also Condition 8.a.).